RichShillingtonMSFT/Azure-Subscription-Mgmt/README.md

 * Creates Azure Policy Definitions to deploy Azure Disk Encryption to Virtual Machines (They do not get assigned)
 * Creates locks for the solution so it will not be deleted by accident

+NOTE: At this time, Azure Disk Encryption (ADE) is not supported with Azure Site Recovery (ASR).
+I am in the process of creating a workaround using [this](https://docs.microsoft.com/en-us/azure/site-recovery/azure-to-azure-how-to-enable-replication-ade-vms) as a guide.

 **Install Procedure**

 * Run the PowerShell script